 What is the Annual Average Salary for an Existential Therapist?

 The field of existential therapy is relatively new and lesser known, it can be difficult to gather enough data to determine the salary for existential therapists.
 However, the United States Bureau of Labor Statistics does keep track of salary data for a wide range of therapists.
 If the therapist isn't an occupational therapist, physical therapist, or recreational therapist, then that professional probably falls into the other category.
-According to the BLS, all other therapists make an annual average salary of $59,190 with the top 10 percent of the profession earning, on average, $91,640 per year.
+According to the BLS, all other therapists make an annual median salary of $60,800 with the top 10 percent of the profession earning around $111,800 per year.
 Obviously salary will depend on location, education, experience and employer.